RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Animations-Sprites/DrawPlayerAnimation/README.md

 # DrawPlayerAnimation

 ## Description
-Draws the player at it's X and Y position, based on the loaded animation file and current `Player.Frame` and `Player.Animation` values
+Draws the player at it's X and Y position, based on the loaded animation file and current `Player.Frame` and `Player.Animation` values.

 ## Parameters
 None.